U.S. Evacuates Infected Citizens; Deaths Hit 1,775: Virus Update

 Mon Feb 17 , 2020

 The gloves continue to come off in the race for the Democratic nomination, with Bernie Sanders attacking the billionaire former New York City mayor’s record on race, and Bloomberg taking a swipe at the Vermont senator and his fervent supporters.
-Posts from the same category: CORRECTED-WRAPUP 8-American dies of coronavirus in China; five Britons infected in French Alps China scrambles to contain 'strengthening' virus Taiwan president visits air defence battery as China tensions rise Trump’s former economic adviser admits his tariffs are hurting US and helping China South Korea urges staggered vacations, warns against gatherings as coronavirus cases rise Also, […]
+Posts from the same category: CORRECTED-WRAPUP 8-American dies of coronavirus in China; five Britons infected in French Alps China scrambles to contain 'strengthening' virus Trump’s former economic adviser admits his tariffs are hurting US and helping China South Korea urges staggered vacations, warns against gatherings as coronavirus cases rise PHOTOS: China marks 70 years of communism with massive show of […]